Looking for the Xbox series X? Here’s where you can find one in stock

 The Independent’s journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.

-Xbox series X stock – live: Where to get Microsoft’s console in the UK today
+Xbox series X stock - live: Who could restock Microsoft’s console next in the UK?

 Looking to snap up a new console ahead of Christmas?
 We’re bringing you stock updates as they happen

-Update: Follow live for all the latest Xbox series X stock news

-The Xbox series X is Microsoft’s fastest-selling console, but despite its apparent success, the next-generation games machine is still almost impossible to find in stock anywhere in the UK, both online and in-store.

-Bottlenecks in the manufacturing process have slowed the production of the newest Xbox to a crawl, leaving shoppers in the UK wondering where they can get their hands on one.
+Bottlenecks in the manufacturing process and a global chip shortage have slowed the production of the newest Xbox to a crawl, leaving shoppers in the UK wondering where they can get their hands on one.

 The smaller, less powerful and much cheaper Xbox series S is easier to find, but the more advanced series X typically sells out within minutes of hitting the shelves.
 So, knowing when and where the newest console will be restocked next is key to grabbing one before they sell out again.